-iii.
-Steps in the Platting Process that apply for Major Development Plats Before a Major Development Plat can be approved, the applicant shall have completed these steps as part of the platting process:
+Before a Major Development Plat can be approved, the applicant shall have completed these steps as part of the platting process:

-- (a) Preapplication Meeting;
+- i.
+Preapplication Meeting;

-- (b) Submittal of a Land Study;
+- ii.
+Submittal of a Land Study:

-- (c) Receipt of a Letter of Certification of Infrastructure Documents; and
+- iii.
+Receipt of a Letter of Certification of Infrastructure Documents; and

-(d) Submittal of a Plat Application.
+- iv.
+Submittal of a Plat Application.

-iv.
+- d.
 Initiation

-- (a) An application for a Major Development Plat shall be filed with the Planning and Zoning Commission. - (b) The Planning Director shall serve as the agent for the Commission for purposes of accepting plat applications pursuant to this Section. - v.
-General Content of the Plat Application
+- An application for a Major Development Plat shall be filed with the Planning and Zoning Commission.

+- The Planning Director shall serve as the agent for the Commission for purposes of accepting plat applications pursuant to this Section. - General Content of the Plat Application